Most used abilities: Dark Bond

 “What’s up, Nosy?
 Want me to read it out loud for you?”
 I asked the feline.
 In the next moment, my collar let out a soft chime.
 What?
 Did I complete a hidden quest or something?
 Just by talking to an animal?

 I quickly sat up and opened my menu.
 This of course intrigued the cat even more, and it was soon trying to claw at the floating images.
 At first glance, I couldn’t find what was new.
 The quest log hadn’t changed.
-My Skills had two new entries which I hadn’t read in detail, which I did now.
+My Skills had two new entries which I hadn’t read in detail, so I did now.

 Sneak Attack, level 1